fleetdm/fleet/docs/Using-Fleet/Teams.md

 5. Click "Save options" on the right.

+> Please note that you can only apply agent options here and cannot apply a [full team configuration](./configuration-files/README.md#teams).
 ## Automatically adding hosts to a team

 Hosts can only belong to one team in Fleet.